lanl-future-campaign/c2-libzdb2/README.md

 sudo dnf install --enablerepo=epel --enablerepo=powertools python3-packaging dkms
 ```

+On CentOS 8, this will install gcc 8.5.0, make 4.2.1, cmake 3.20.2, and kernel-devel 4.18.0-408.

 # Build ZFS

-Next, download the latest ZFS source tree and build it.
+Next, download the latest ZFS source tree, build, and install it.
+In this demo, we will use `/opt/src` as our install target.
+Installing ZFS is optional.

 ```bash
 cd ${HOME}